digital-ai/release-integration-sdk-workshop/part-2/lab-5-install-deploy.md

 Run the installation with `--dry-run`, that command will just generate the files in the local directory.

-In order not to overstretch thr cluster during our workshop, please make sure to use a maximum of two Release replicas, and tweak the rest of the resources also as indicated below.
+In order not to overstretch thr cluster during our workshop, please make sure to use a maximum of two master and worker replicas, and tweak the rest of the resources also as indicated below.

 ```shell
 xl kube install --dry-run --local-repo ./xl-op-blueprints